‘Regret that I went’: Fall River business owner discusses his participation in Capitol riot

 FALL RIVER, MASS.
-(WHDH) - A Fall River business owner who participated in the riot at the US Capitol last week described the tension he felt there that day and said he regretted attending.
+(WHDH) - A Fall River business owner who participated in the riot at the United States Capitol last week described the tension he felt there that day and said he regretted attending.

 “It started when we were all, you know, at the speech,” Pierre said referring to President Trump’s fiery rally that led a mob of people to Capitol Hill on January 6.